nbarbettini/little-aspnetcore-book/chapters/your-first-application/create-aspnetcore-project.md

 Application started.
 Press Ctrl+C to shut down.
 ```

-Instead of printing to the console and quitting, this application starts a web server and waits for requests on port 5000.
+Instead of printing to the console and exiting, this program starts a web server and waits for requests on port 5000.

 Open your web browser and navigate to `http://localhost:5000`.
 You'll see the default ASP.NET Core splash page, which means your project is working!
 When you're done, press Ctrl-C in the terminal window to stop the server.